-To provide moderate to high returns predominantly from capital growth by investing across a range of asset classes, but with a substantially higher exposure to growth assets.
+To provide high returns from capital growth over the long term by investing in growth assets.
 Exposure to individual asset classes will be attained through the use of index-focused investment managers.
 Exposure to individual asset classes will be attained through the use of low cost index focused investment managers.
 This investment option seeks to provide an index focussed solution to diversified investing.
 Through a process of diversified market analysis combined with selection of the most appropriate investment managers for each underlying asset class, this investment option is designed to provide market tracking returns over the suggested investment timeframe.
 Global Shares may be partially or fully hedged back to Australian Dollars.